inside top of book cover

 ~~~~ ~~~~~~~~~~~~~~~~~~~~~~~~~

 95a (94) Magnifying Lens Spikelets without hairs (glabrous).
 Plants typically 4 to 9 ft (70 - 300 cm) tall, very robust; however, a less robust form, often growing directly adjacent to the larger form occurs (Fig. 14G).
 Leaf blades on mature plants up to 1 in (3 cm) across, much less on the smaller form. { An extremely common, clumping grass in lowland disturbed areas and pastures, especially mesic and wet areas.
 Stems have stiff hairs that can cause itching as hairs detach and irritate the skin.
 A highly variable species with respect to size.
-Guinea grass [HAW - NAT] [GUM - NAT] [FAC]
+Guinea grass [HAW - NAT] [FAC] [GUM - NAT] [FACU]

 Megathyrsus maximus (Jacq.)
 B.K.
 Simon & W.L.
 Jacobs